pybites/pybites.github.io-source/content/guest-naughts-and-crosses-ai.md

-If you happen to have recently hacked into [NORAD (North American Aerospace Defense Command)](https://www.norad.mil/) then it is quite possible that you are stuck in the 1980s and are looking to play **Global Thermonuclear War** _([Wargames (1983)](https://www.imdb.com/title/tt0086567/))_, take it from me: it really won't turn out hope you hope.
+If you happen to have recently hacked into [NORAD (North American Aerospace Defense Command)](https://www.norad.mil/) then it is quite possible that you are stuck in the 1980s and are looking to play **Global Thermonuclear War** _([Wargames (1983)](https://www.imdb.com/title/tt0086567/))_, take it from me: it really won't turn out how you hope.

 On the other hand if you are looking for what is arguably the simplest of all strategy games, then you've come to the right place.
 This article was inspired by the [_PyBites Coding Challenge 12_—**Build a Tic-tac-toe Game**](https://codechalleng.es/challenges/12/).